 Laura Allard Future Vision Scholars

-The 2013 Laura Adllard Future Vision Scholar is Carolyn Ramirez, graduating from Stephen F. Austin High School in Fort Bend ISD, who will be attending University of Texas at Austin.
+- 2013: Carolyn Ramirez, graduate of Stephen F. Austin High School in Fort Bend ISD, attended the University of Texas at Austin

 - 2012: Amanda Quay, graduate of the Texas Academy of Mathematics and Science at the University of North Texas, attended Columbia University